1Eva1987/personal-diary/README.md

 ## Usage

-### User Registration
+### User Registration and Login

-and Login: Users can create an account and log in to access their personal diary and task manager.
+Users can create an account and log in to access their personal diary and task manager.

 ### Password Reset